alexisechano/Next-Show/README.md

 * User has a nice UI experience with modern, clean design
 * Add more complicated rating system like numerical rating out of 5.0
 * Add season breakdown for show details and ability to rate per season
-* User's news feed has friend's TV shows
+* User's news feed has other user's TV shows
 * User ratings persist and are shown to friends' feeds
 * User can customize profile and if they haven't watched shows, use movies as a starting point
 * App might need to do some background fetching and proper data handling to be able to show accurate, fast recommendations